avular-robotics/avular-gpio/README.md

-# Jetson.GPIO - Linux for Tegra
+# Avular.GPIO - Linux for Tegra

 Jetson TX1, TX2, AGX Xavier, and Nano development boards contain a 40 pin GPIO header, similar to the 40 pin header in the Raspberry Pi.
-These GPIOs can be controlled for digital input and output using the Python library provided in the Jetson GPIO Library package.
+These GPIOs can be controlled for digital input and output using the Python library provided in the Avular GPIO Library package.
 The library has the same API as the RPi.GPIO library for Raspberry Pi in order to provide an easy way to move applications running on the Raspberry Pi to the Jetson board.

-This document walks through what is contained in The Jetson GPIO library package, how to configure the system and run the provided sample applications, and the library API.
+This document walks through what is contained in The Avular GPIO library package, how to configure the system and run the provided sample applications, and the library API.

 # Package Components

-In addition to this document, the Jetson GPIO library package contains the
+In addition to this document, the Avular GPIO library package contains the
 following:

 1. The `lib/python/` subdirectory contains the Python modules that implement all